 Figure 2 shows the resulting images from determining the tile depth of a scene with an obliquely placed torus.
 The tile images are framed to indicate their projections on the scene image.
-One tile, highlighted with a red border, clearly demonstrates the iterative depth solution.
-Its depth converges to a fixed position after 7 iterations.
-The algorithm generates the texture mapping coordinates for each tile, such that the proper set of pixels is cast onto the tile.
+The tile highlighted with a bold red border clearly demonstrates the iterative depth solution.
+Its depth converges to a fixed position after 8 iterations.
+The algorithm generates texture mapping coordinates for each tile, such that the proper set of pixels from the rendered image is cast onto the tile.